julianlam/feps/fep/d556/fep-d556.md

 The Server-level Actor's URI will be the `href` property of a `link` with a `rel` (relation type) property of `https://www.w3.org/ns/activitystreams#Service` ([W3C AS2 Service Primer][ActivityPubService]).
 The type of the Server-level Actor itself is not required to be the same as the relation type.

+The `https://www.w3.org/ns/activitystreams#Service` `rel` value may be replaced with `self` if there is no ambiguity between the server-level actor and user's actor in a single actor server (see discussion of [single-actor servers](#single-actor-servers)).

 A `http://webfinger.net/rel/profile-page` `rel` ([WebFinger Relations][WebFingerRels]) can be used to link to server metadata (possibly with multiple content types).
 However, the structure of the target metadata has not been defined at this time.
 For example, the following links refer to profile data in HTML and JSON-LD formats.

 ```json